-We also showcase the outstanding research of our students and faculty in order to bring together Loyola's diverse activity in this arena.
-In doing so, we suggest the synergies possible in discovering shared questions, concerns, methods, literature, data, theories, applications, etc., while still honoring what makes each of us unique as researchers.
+We also showcase the outstanding research of our students and faculty in order to bring together Loyola's diverse activities in this arena.
+In doing so, we suggest the synergy possible in discovering shared questions, concerns, methods, literature, data, theories, applications, and other approaches, while still honoring what makes each of us unique as researchers.

 The Monroe Library faculty is pleased to announce the winners of 2020’s Student Research Competition, which recognizes outstanding research projects completed by Loyola students during the previous calendar year.
 We are always impressed and intrigued by the inquisitiveness and sophistication of the submissions, and this year was no different.
 All entries presented nuanced, engaging research topics that led to illuminating projects.
 However, our winners all excelled in their ability to identify high-quality, relevant sources and use those sources effectively to advance inquiry into their projects’ most crucial questions.
 This year, three students’ projects were selected for recognition based on their successful integration of library resources and on the students’ reflections on the role that research played in their projects.